2025-2026

 First Vice-President

-Reina Garcia Perecto, Mercer County Community College
+Reina Garcia Perfecto, Mercer County Community College

 Hello!
 My name is Reina Garcia Perfecto.
 I am honored to service as the First Vice President of the New Jersey Nursing Students, Inc. I am entering my fourth and final semester of nursing school at Mercer County Community College.
 I also hold a Bachelor of Science degree in Health Studies, which helped me develop a deep understanding of the social determinants of health and the ways in which they impact our communities.